tmcde01/HomeworkAssignment/README.md

 - How do you handle schema evolution if the file adds new columns?

   Create tables with schema evolution enabled.
 Still, two approaches are suggested:  stop the process, trigger an alert, and alter the table manually for extra control and awareness; or script in the addition of the new column.
 (It is possible to make all the necessary DDL/DML adjustments downstream with dynamic scripting).
-Either way, for the new columns there will be null values for the old files, and new values for the files.
+Either way, for the new columns there will be null values for the old file records, and new values for the new file records.
 In the CopyIntoProcedure.sql file there is a check to ensure incoming files match the expected schema:

   <img width="1555" height="888" alt="image" src="https://github.com/user-attachments/assets/558204f0-ffa7-42a3-96e6-d596771093c4" />